 Zach's Wishes for Miracles Scholarship

-4. Students must have completed a minimum of 12 credit hours prior to submission of an application
+minimum of 12 credit hours completed prior to submission of the application.

 James B. Pearson Fellowship